 Totalizing will be continued with the last registered totalizer value if the condition of the remote function is no longer met.

-- Select the input or the event trigger to be used to trigger the selected remote function. - Press ENTER. - Select No linkage in order to deactivate the remote function. - Press ENTER.
+- · Select the input which is to be used to trigger the selected remote function. - Press ENTER. - Select No linkage in order to deactivate the remote function. - Press ENTER.